yb-xing/syntactic-transfer-in-LLM/README.md

 - **Problem:** When English-French bilinguals read ungrammatical English sentences that match French word order, they process them *easier* (but not neccessarily faster) than monolingual English speakers.
 This is syntactic transfer.
 - **Question:** Do multilingual LLMs show the same pattern — lower surprisal on French-order English sentences than monolingual models?
-- **Method:** Compare token-level surprisal across XLM-R vs. RoBERTa and mGPT vs. GPT-2 on matched sentence stimuli.
-Cross-lingual transfer is operationalized as a compressed surprisal difference between grammatical and ungrammatical English word orders in multilingual vs. monolingual models.
+- **Method:** Compare token-level surprisal across XLM-R vs. RoBERTa and mGPT vs. GPT-2 on matched sentence stimuli. cross-linguistic transfer is operationalized as a compressed surprisal difference between grammatical and ungrammatical English word orders in multilingual vs. monolingual models.
-- **Why it matters:** Multilingual training induces measurable cross-lingual syntactic biases — multilingual models treat ungrammatical English structures as less anomalous when those structures are licensed by another language in their training data.
-This has direct implications for how we evaluate and audit multilingual model behavior.
+- **Why it matters:** Multilingual training induces measurable cross-linguistic syntactic biases — multilingual models treat ungrammatical English structures as less anomalous when those structures are licensed by another language in their training data.
+This has direct implications for how we evaluate and audit multilingual model behavior, which is a non-trivial matter when implementing LLMs in the field of machine translation, language assessment, and other syntax-sensitive NLP domains.

 ---